reZach/secure-electron-template/docs/scripts.md

 #### Running locally
 To run the template locally, run `npm run dev`.

+When this command is run, it will make use of code within the **dev-scripts** folder.
+[See here](https://github.com/reZach/secure-electron-template/blob/master/docs/architecture.md#dev-scripts) if you'd like additional information.

 #### Running production
 You can test your production builds with the `npm run prod` command, this will load your application with electron and the production config of webpack.
 It is the production build that is used when packaging your application (below).